-The due date for Stage 1 (completed graph only) is before 11:59 pm MST, October 8.
-This date/time is firm.
-In view of the purpose of Stage 1, "a timely, complete and accurate collection of data as judged from your time-series plots", late submissions of the graphs will not be accepted, regardless of circumstances.
+The due date for Stage 1 (completed graph only) is Wednesday, Oct.
+16 by 11:59 pm MST.
+In view of the purpose of Stage 1, namely "a timely, complete and accurate collection of data as judged from your time-series plots", late submissions of the graphs will not be accepted, regardless of circumstances.

-The estimated due date for final version of Stage 2 (completed project) is before 11:59 pm MST, November 12 15.
+The due date for final version of Stage 2 (completed project) is 11:59 pm MST, Monday, Nov.
+18.